kazk/docs.codewars.com/docs/_test_references/javascript/mocha.md

 ## NPM Packages

-The following test related packages are loaded into the VM and available for use:
+The following test related packages are available:

 * should
 * expect